Influencer Backdoor Attack on Semantic Segmentation

 \textbf{Attack Success Rate (\textbf{ASR}).} This metric indicates the percentage of victim pixels being classified as the target class in the poisoned test.
 The number of victim pixels is denoted as $N_{victim}$.
 In the poisoned test, all victim pixels are expected to be classified as the target class by the attacker.
 Given the number of successfully misclassified pixels $N_{success}$, the Attack Success Rate of an influencer backdoor is computed as: $ASR = {N_{success}}/{N_{victim}}$.

 \textbf{Poisoned Benign Accuracy (\textbf{PBA}).} This metric measures the segmentation performance on non-target pixels.
-In the poisoned test, the non-victim pixels are expected to be correctly classified.
-PBA is defined as the mean intersection over union (\textbf{mIoU}) of the outputs of non-victim pixels and their corresponding ground-truth labels.
-The predictions of victim pixels are ignored when computing PBA.
+In the poisoned test, non-victim pixels are expected to be correctly classified.
+PBA is defined as the mean intersection over union (\textbf{mIoU}) of the outputs of non-victim pixels and the corresponding ground-truth labels.
+The predictions of victim pixels are ignored in PBA.

-\textbf{Clean Benign Accuracy(CBA)} This metric computes the mIoU between the outputs of the benign test and the original label.
-It shows the performance of the model on the clean test data, which is the standard segmentation performance.
-CBA of the poisoned model should be almost equal to the test mIoU of the model trained on the clean data.
+\textbf{Clean Benign Accuracy(CBA).} This metric computes the mIoU between the output of the benign test and the original label.
+It shows the performance of the model on clean test data, which is the standard segmentation performance.
+The CBA of a poisoned model is expected to be almost equal to the test mIoU of the model trained on the clean data.